SAH1lX/AI_ML_Task4_Classification_Project/README.md

 ---

-## Conclusion
+# 🚀 Conclusion

-This project demonstrates the importance of proper evaluation metrics in medical classification problems.
+This project demonstrates how machine learning classification techniques can be applied to real-world medical diagnosis problems using proper evaluation metrics and model comparison techniques.

-The study highlights how:
-- ROC-AUC improves classification evaluation
-- Recall is critical in medical diagnosis
-- Imbalanced data handling improves prediction reliability
-- Different machine learning models perform differently on the same dataset

 ---

-## Author
+# 👨‍💻 Author

 Sahil Bhatti